-Once you have started your course you may choose to take study leave.
-Usually, leave is granted for a maximum of 12 months at a time.
-This is one full year or two consecutive semesters.
-If you need to take a longer period of study leave, you must re-apply when the initial period expires.
+Once you have started your course you may choose to apply for study leave.
+Usually, leave is granted for a maximum of one full year or two consecutive semesters.
+You can also apply for study leave for one semester.

-You are required to complete your degree within a set time limit, which includes any periods of intermission.
+You are required to complete your degree within a certain timeframe, which includes any periods of study leave.
+See study load.

 If you're on a student visa, approval for study leave is given only for compassionate or compelling situations.
 This means a situation which is beyond your control and impacts on your course progression or wellbeing.